 · Am I covered in the event I suffer injury in an accident?

 · Would I be able to recover anything in the event of a hit-and-run?

-These are crucial questions, as the answers can mean the difference between financial ruin and having the treatment and resources you need in the event of a catastrophic injury.
+These are crucial questions, as the answers found in an audit on your car insurance can mean the difference between financial ruin and having the treatment and resources you need in the event of a catastrophic injury.
 Drivers are not getting any safer or less distracted, so it is in your best interest to make sure the answers are to your liking.

 In the past it was not uncommon for the victims of hit-and-runs or drunk driving accidents to be left without the recovery they need to pay for medical costs, pain and suffering, lost earnings and other damages brought on by a motor vehicle accident.

 Times have changed, as many auto insurance policies now include coverage that protects drivers in the event they are hurt by an underinsured or uninsured motorist.
 This coverage is only helpful if you have it, however, so it is crucial to make sure you have it.
 If you do not it can likely be purchased for a small fraction of your current premium’s cost.

 In Kentucky, underinsured motorist coverage is mandatory, but you can opt-out of it in writing.
 Underinsured coverage is not mandatory, but has to be offered.